TRaSH-Guides/Guides/docs/Radarr/Radarr-remote-path-mapping.md

 Go to `Activity` => `Queue`

-You will see a orange download icon, hover with your mouse over it and you will get a error that looks a bit like this.
+You will see a orange download icon, hover over it with your mouse and you will get an error that looks a bit like this:

 ![!rpm-activity-waiting-for-import](images/rpm-activity-waiting-for-import.png)

 Go to `System` => `Events`

-You will see somewhere a error that looks a bit like this.
+You will see an error that looks a bit like this:

 ![!rpm-system-events](images/rpm-system-events.png)

-The following error could also mean that you need remote path mapping
+The following error could also mean that you need remote path mappings:

 ![!rpm-health-issue](images/rpm-health-issue.png)

-So looking at these screenshot it seems you need to make use of Remote Path Mappings.
+So looking at these screenshot it seems you need to make use of remote path mappings.

 ------